jsilve24/exwm-helper/README.md

 # Functions

-* eh-current-window-to-workspace-and-follow-completing-read :: move current window to a new frame selected using completing-read (and delete original window)
+* `eh-current-window-to-workspace-and-follow-completing-read`  move current window to a new frame selected using completing-read (and delete original window)
-* eh-current-window-to-workspace-and-follow-by-index :: move current window to a new frame selected by passing numerical index argument (and delete original window)
+* `eh-current-window-to-workspace-and-follow-by-index` move current window to a new frame selected by passing numerical index argument (and delete original window)